Measurement And Adjusted Files

 An adjusted file contains the level changes MatchPatch calculated.

-This is the file you import back into the Helix after checking the results.
+This is the file you import back into the processor after checking the results.
 Adjusted files often use _adjusted in the filename.

 Example: